June 15, 2018

 One of the simplest ways to get variety is to wear a different shirt or top.
 Blue jeans are pretty standard for most outfits.
 By changing just your shirt or adding/removing a jacket, you can quickly and easily transition between looks.
 This tip is WAY more applicable in the fall, winter, or spring seasons when you’re already working with a layer or two.
 Changing out a sweater or jacket is simple and can provide a significant difference in outfits.
 For example, I can have a business-type fellow wear jeans, a button-down shirt, sports jacket, and dress shoes for one look, and then transition to jeans, a long sleeve shirt, vest, and some sneakers with relative ease.
 Keeping pants the same between looks is the crucial point here.
 Undershirts are also helpful for changing tops without feeling overly self-conscious.

-This isn’t always possible, but sometimes the backseat of a car or the trunk of an SUV is the only privacy you’re going to find.
+This isn’t always possible, but sometimes the backseat of a car or the trunk of an SUV is the only privacy you’re going to find to change outfits during a photo session.
 It’s cramped, usually messy, and may make the car look like the Dilophosaurus scene from Jurassic Park with Nedry and the Jeep.
 However, you get some decent privacy and keep your clothes from touching the ground.

 This one requires a couple of extra hands and occurs on shoots in remote locations.
 A couple of people hold up large sheets or towels and create a small room around you to change within.
 So long as no one is a Peeping Tom and the sheets are big enough, this is a pretty safe and comfortable way to make a change in the middle of the woods.
 Only downside?
 People’s arms are going to get real tired, real fast, and you need at least three people to pull it off (no pun intended).
 If you’ve got enough spare hands available to carry it all, your photographer can use their lightstands to hold up the sheets.
 There are also pop-up tents you can buy that are extremely handy and portable!